WigglyEyes: Inferring Eye Movements from Keypress Data: : Modeling Approach

 \subsection{Model Design}

 Our architecture comprises of two main modules (see Figure~\ref{fig:model}).
 The first is the \textit{human parameter inference} module, which infers individual-level latent parameters, referred to as human parameters, that capture key characteristics unique to each user.
-These parameters are computed based on a set of interaction episodes observed from a user.
 The second module, the \textit{eye movement inference} module, combines the inferred human parameters with keypress data from a given trial to predict the user's eye gaze during that specific trial.
-The final output of the eye movement inference module includes predictions for the mean and standard deviation of fixation positions, fixation duration, and the scanpath length for the current trial.